Mariahilfzeile & Marketplace

 The best view of the Mariahilfzeile with its colourful houses is from the market square.
 For a long time, the market was located within the city walls in front of the Golden Roof.
 Although there was also agriculture within the city walls, it was nowhere near enough to supply the city's population.
 Farmers from the surrounding communities offered their goods for sale at the market.
 The organisation of the market was regulated and controlled by the town council, as were the goods on offer.
 In the 16th century, the weekly market moved to Rennplatz in front of the Hofburg.
 It was not until the 17th century that Innsbruck's weekly market was moved outside the city gates due to a lack of space and settled on the Innrain.

-The first free elections to the Imperial Council for all male citizens in 1907 changed the social rules of the game.
-The housing that was built in the working-class neighbourhoods was a reflection of a new society.
-Workers and employees with political voting rights had different needs than subjects without this right.
-Unlike in rural Tyrol, where farming families and their servants lived in farmhouses as a clan, life in the city came close to the family life we know today.
-The lifestyle of city dwellers demanded multi-room flats.
+The buildings that were constructed in the young neighbourhoods were a reflection of a new society.
+Entrepreneurs, freelancers, employees and workers with political voting rights developed different needs than subjects without this right.
+Unlike in rural Tyrol, where farming families lived in farmhouses together with farmhands and maidservants as a clan, life in the city came close to the family life we know today.
+The living space had to correspond to this.
+The lifestyle of city dwellers demanded multi-room flats and open spaces for relaxation after work.
+The wealthy middle classes, consisting of entrepreneurs and freelancers, had not yet overtaken the aristocracy, but they had narrowed the gap.
+They were the ones who not only commissioned private building projects, but also decided on public buildings through their position on the local council.

 The Counts of Andechs and the foundation of Innsbruck